sumanthvrao/zulip/docs/subsystems/markdown.md

   that you wrote to your team and passed it through your Markdown implementation, would you need to change the text of your email for it to render in a reasonable way?
-This is the "accidental Markdown syntax" problem, common with Markdown syntax like the italics syntax interacting with talking about `char *`s.
+This is the "accidental Markdown syntax" problem, common with Markdown syntax like the italics syntax `*` interacting with text like `char *`.

 * What fraction of the time do users attempting to use a particular Markdown syntax actually succeed at doing so correctly?
-Syntax like required a blank line between text and the start of a bulleted list raise this figure substantially.
+Syntax which require a blank line between text and the start of a bulleted list raise this figure substantially.

 Both of these are minor issues for most products using Markdown, but